Emalahleni Local Municipality, Mpumalanga

-Emalahleni Local Municipality is located in the Nkangala District Municipality of Mpumalanga province, South Africa. eMalahleni is a Nguni name meaning place of coal.
+Emalahleni Municipality (UMasipala wase Malahleni; Emlahleni Munisipaliteit; Mmasepala wa Emalahleni) is a local municipality within the Nkangala District Municipality, in the Mpumalanga province of South Africa. eMalahleni is a Nguni word meaning place of coal.

 Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of sixty-eight members elected by mixed-member proportional representation.
 Thirty-four are elected by first-past-the-post voting in thirty-four wards, while the remaining thirty-four are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a majority of thirty-five seats on the council.

 The following table shows the results of the election.